ikornaselur/simple-slack-messenger/README.md

 # Simple Slack messager

 A script that support sending messages to Slack from command line, with just Python 3 and a Slack Bot token.
-There are not Python dependencies, other than development ones.
+There are no Python dependencies, other than development ones.
+The whole project should just live in a single Python file.

 The idea is to have a very simple script that support sending a message to a channel and store temporary the `ts` for the message to be able to edit the